 If you are staying out in Barra da Tijuca, taxi is again the best option, or the new rapid bus link BRT, TransCarioca Expressa, that links the Terminal Alvorada bus station in Barra with the airport.

-Most of the flights to the US and Europe leave Rio de Janeiro from late afternoon on so it is advisable to leave plenty of time in getting out the airport as you could be travelling in the to rush hour traffic.
+Most of the flights to the US and Europe leave Rio de Janeiro from late afternoon on so it is advisable to leave plenty of time in getting out to the airport as you could be travelling in the rush hour traffic.
 Flights going south tend to leave Rio de Janeiro during the early morning.

 Before leaving for the airport, keep some reais aside as you may have to pay the airport departure tax.
 It should be included in the price of your ticket, so do check.

 For emigration you will need your passport and boarding pass.
 The airline will also want to see the visas you may need for your next port of call.

 Through passport control there are a very good selection of duty free stores that cover both national and international goods.
 National goods include jewelry (including branches of H. Stern and Amsterdam Sauer), drink, clothing and leather goods while the international duty free store carries a full range of perfumes, cosmetics, gifts, calculators, watches, photographic equipment, tobacco, cigarettes and liquor.
 The store will advise you about the duty free allowance for your destination.
 The duty free stores, both national and international, accept major international currencies and credit cards.
 For the latest list of airport stores click here.

 There are the usual VIP lounges airside at Galeão for those with access, but you can also pay to enter the Plaza Premium Lounges that are located airside in both the international and domestic departures areas.
 The company also offers a lounge landside and a small hotel airisde in international departures.